markfive-proto/designtaste/DesignTaste PRD.md

 **As a frontend developer**, I want to copy optimized Tailwind code that improves spacing and hierarchy without guessing.

 **As a beginner**, I want to see side-by-side comparisons of my design and a better one so I can learn visually.

+**As a busy developer**, I want to select multiple UI elements and let them process in the background while I continue working, so I can batch-review improvements later.

+**As a design-conscious coder**, I want to analyze my entire website systematically and receive suggestions for a cohesive design system across all components.

 ---